Cubeseed/Backend/README.md

 ## Overview

-This repository contains the Backend endpoint for CubeSeed
+This repository contains the Backend API endpoint for CubeSeed

 ## Requirements